 – Maurice Ager: The highlight of Maurice Ager’s NBA career was when he cried on draft night after being taken at the very end of the first round.
 That was touching.
-Since then.........nothing.
-In three years with two teams, Ager has shot 33% from the field, put up more fouls than rebounds, and more turnovers than assists.
+Since then…not much.
+In three years with two teams, Ager has shot 33% from the field, put up more fouls than rebounds, and recorded more turnovers than assists.
 He’s a scoring specialist, yet he’s never shown the ability to score on an NBA court.
-He’s never demonstrated NBA three point range on his jumpshot, gets wild, and chucks in the few opportunities he gets.
+He’s never demonstrated NBA three-point range on his jump shot, gets wild in his aggression, and chucks in the few opportunities he gets.
 You can say, rightly, that he’s never had an extended run in the NBA.
-Yet he’s also been in it for three years now, fully healthy, yet still never seeing rotation time.
-He wasn’t even any good on his D-League assignment.
+Yet he’s also been in it for three years now, seemingly healthy, yet still never seeing rotation time.
+He wasn’t even good on his D-League assignment.
 At some point, you’re just not suitable.

 – Ryan Anderson: Yes, I saw how Anderson did in summer league.
 Yes, it was very good.
 Yes, he’s probably a lottery selection had he been drafted in 2009 instead of 2008.
 Yes, I know that his rookie year PER was a solid 13.6.
 And yes, he’s more than a throw-in to the Vince Carter deal.
 But he also had plenty of opportunities in his rookie year, starting 30 games and playing over 1200 minutes, just to shoot under 40% and rebound badly.
 He should be a nice player for the Magic, and a good fit for the system.
 But he’s also not really a starter.
 Not yet.

-– Brian Chase: Chase is a 5’8 score first guard.
-You don’t need me to tell you that it’s really hard to make the NBA as such a player.
+– Brian Chase: Chase is a 5’8 score-first guard.
+You don’t need me to tell you that it’s hard to make the NBA as such a player.
 Nevertheless, Chase is good, and scores everywhere he goes.
-Last year was no different; Chase averaged 12.2 points and 2.5 assists for Le Mans in France, before moving to Dynamo Moscow to act as Jannero Pargo’s replacement, where he passed more and averaged 10.7ppg/3.7rpg/2.9apg.
+Last year was no different; Chase averaged 12.2 points and 2.5 assists for Le Mans in France, before moving to Dynamo Moscow to act as Jannero Pargo’s replacement, where he passed more and averaged 10.7 ppg/3.7 rpg/2.9 apg.
 The Magic could use a third point guard after trading away Rafer Alston, and Chase has at least a shred of NBA experience.
-But they’d rather have a second stringer and kick Anthony Johnson further down the bench.
+But they’d rather have a second-stringer and kick Anthony Johnson further down the bench.
 And even if they can’t get C.J.
 Watson or whoever to do that, then Tyronn Lue is still a better option.
 Magic fans may now disagree with that.

-– Ronald Dupree: He’s like Courtney Lee, except he’s a worse jumpshooter, quite a bit bigger, shoots every layup like Lee’s game 2 effort, and has a bigger head.
+– Ronald Dupree: He’s like Courtney Lee, except he’s a lesser jump shooter, quite a bit bigger, shoots every layup like Lee’s game two effort, and has a bigger head.
 Doop is one of the better D-League players not to be in the NBA, and last year was the first year of his professional career that he wasn’t in it for at least a bit.
 Hopefully we can buck that trend before it becomes a trend.

 – Courtney Fells: If you watched Courtney Fells in summer league, you’ll have gotten the idea of what he’s like.
-He’s a decently sized highly athletic two guard who shoots a lot, but often not very well.
-He’s streakier than an old man’s nappy after a fulfilling fry-up, and he has far from a complete all around game.
-For all his athleticism and occasionally brilliant shooting, he’s decidedly normal, and never averaged more than 11.3 points per game in college.
+He’s a decently-sized highly athletic two guard who shoots a lot, but sometimes erratically.
+He’s streakier than an old man’s nappy after a fulfilling fry-up, and he has far from a complete all-around game.
+He can get white hot against any defence, but for all his athleticism and occasionally brilliant shooting, he’s never averaged more than 11.3 points per game in college.
 Why is that?

 (Note: feel free to send in any “streakier than a…..” similes.
 I’m starting to run out.)

 – Stevan Milosevic: Stevan Milosevic (often confusingly listed as Stefan) is a big old Serbian centre who plays in Germany.
 Last year for the Koeln 66ers, he averaged 9.2 points and 4.9 rebounds per game.
-Hmm.
-9/5 in the German league.
-It's not a lot, really.
-I realise that he’s a big 23 year old 7 footer who’s showing a modicum of offensive talent, and that such things are always highly regarded (as evidenced by Hamed Haddadi getting a contract similar to that of a late lottery selection last year), but it’s not much of a resumé, really.
-Oh well.
-Duly noted.
+I realise that he’s a big 23-year-old seven-footer who’s showing a modicum of offensive talent, and that such things are always highly regarded (as evidenced by Hamed Haddadi getting a contract similar to that of a late lottery selection last year), but it’s not much of a resumé to this point.
 (By the way, in summer league play, Milosevic channelled his inner Chandler and totalled 7 fouls and 7 turnovers in 16 total minutes.
 Pretty hard to do.)

 – Jeremy Pargo: Pargo is nothing like his brother Jannero, which is somewhat rare to find in brothers.
-He doesn't really have NBA talent, though.
-Being in a draft so heavy on point guards didn’t help, just like it didn’t help Fields, Dominic James and the rest.
-But he isn’t a good shooter or a decision maker, and Jannero can at least do the first one.
+He’s bigger and more athletic, for two.
+Yet being in a draft so heavy on point guards didn’t help Jeremy, just like it didn’t help Fields, Dominic James and the rest.
+At this point, Jeremy isn’t a good shooter or a consistently good decision-maker, and Jannero can at least do the first one.

-– Kasib Powell: It’s purely circumstances that have prevented Kasib Powell from having a solid 5 season NBA career so far.
-Ronald Dupree did, after all, and he’s no better.
-He has the talent and a solid all around game, and has had a couple of looks.
-But the only NBA playing time he’s ever gotten was 11 games down the stretch for the abhorrently tanking Miami Heat team of 2007/8, and that’s not fair on anyone.
+– Kasib Powell: It’s purely circumstances that have prevented Kasib Powell from having a solid five-season NBA career so far.
+Ronald Dupree did, after all, and he’s highly comparable to Kasib.
+He has the talent and a solid-all around game, and has had a couple of looks.
+But the only NBA playing time he’s ever gotten was in eleven games down the stretch for the abhorrently-tanking Miami Heat team of 2007/08, and that’s not fair on anyone.
 Nonetheless, Powell has a chance here, because despite of Orlando’s solid moves this summer, they could use some cheap wing depth.
-And personally I’m rooting for him.
+And personally, I’m rooting for him.

 – Milovan Rakovic: Rakovic was the last pick in the 2007 draft that the Magic bought off of the Mavericks.
-He hasn’t really done anything since, averaging 8.7 points and 2.7 rebounds in the Russian league last year for Spartak St Petersburg, rebounding really badly for a 6’10 player and blocking only 2 shots in 26 games.
+He hasn’t really much anything since, averaging 8.7 points and 2.7 rebounds in the Russian league last year for Spartak St Petersburg, rebounding badly for a 6’10 player and blocking only two shots in 26 games.
+For all the power in his frame, he’s a finesse roll scorer, not a muscly big.
 However, next year, he’ll have Levance Fields passing to him.
 So that should cheer him up.

 – Russell Robinson: Robinson wasn’t drafted in 2008, despite being the starting point guard on the national champion Kansas Jayhawks and after earning his third straight trip to the Big 12 All-Defensive team.
-Instead, he went to the D-League, and averaged 12.3 points, 4.4 assists and 2.1 steals for the Reno Bighorns (giggidy).
-He shot 45% from the field and 36% from the three point line, and had a far better second half to the season than the first one.
-If his offense keeps trending upwards and the defense doesn’t waver, he might get a chance one day.
+Instead, he went to the D-League, and averaged 12.3 points, 4.4 assists and 2.1 steals for the Reno Bighorns.
+He shot 45% from the field and 36% from the three-point line, and had a far better second half to the season than the first one.
+If his offence keeps trending upwards and the defence doesn’t waver, he might get a chance one day.